 - Resilience and Learning, a partnership with the Public School Forum to develop and implement a trauma-sensitive school model in North Carolina

-- Trauma-Informed Infant and Toddler Care, a professional development framework to provide training and coaching on trauma-informed care to caregivers in infant/toddler classrooms.
+- Infant-Toddler Trauma-Informed (ITTI) Care Project, a professional development framework to provide training and coaching on trauma-informed care to caregivers in infant/toddler classrooms.

 Tip Sheets on Supporting the Development of Self-Regulation in Young Children